 -jparameter you will use; running too many tests in parallel can cause tests to fail due to lack of system and/or GPU memory.

-$ tools/regtesting/do_regtest --help Usage: do_regtest [OPTION] Run the CP2K regression test suite Example: do_regtest -c my_regtest.conf General: -h, -help, --help print this help screen. -c, -config FILE read any of the following configuration switches from FILE. -cp2kdir PATH location of cp2k source tree relative to current working directory.
-Svn: -svndate DATE checkout svn revision of given DATE.
-Default: use trunk. -nosvn do not run svn update.
-Default: off. -noemptycheck run tests even when no changes in svn were made.
-Default: on.
+$ tools/regtesting/do_regtest --help Usage: do_regtest [OPTION] Run the CP2K regression test suite Example: do_regtest -c my_regtest.conf General: -h, -help, --help print this help screen. -c, -config FILE read any of the following configuration switches from FILE. -cp2kdir PATH location of cp2k source tree relative to current working directory. -dirout PATH root path of output folder (default: current working directory). -mpiexec EXE name of the executable to run mpi-ranks.
+Default: mpiexec.
 Build: -version VERSION VERSION passed to make.
 Default: sopt. -arch ARCH ARCH passed to make.
 Default: Linux-x86-64-gfortran. -quick rebuild if needed, but without realclean.
 Default: off. -nobuild do not build cp2k, rely on user's build.
 Default: off.
 Runtime: -mpiranks NRANKS number of mpi-ranks.
 Default: 2 for parallel versions, 1 for serial. -ompthreads NTHREADS number of OpenMP threads.
 Default: 2 for smp versions otherwise 1. -maxtasks NPROCS total number of processor to use.
-Default: `nproc --all`. -jobmaxtime SECONDS maximum execution time of a single test.
-Default 600.
+Default: `nproc`. -maxbuildtasks NPROCS total number of processor to use for compilation.
+Default taken from -maxtasks. -jobmaxtime SECONDS maximum execution time of a single test.
+Default 600. -farming test via a single farming run (only for parallel cp2k).
 Testing: -noreset do not reset the reference outputs.
-Default: off. -skiptest do not run test, only svn update and build.
+Default: off. -shard ISHARD NSHARDS do sharding: Divide the test dirs into NSHARD subsets and only run the ISHARD-th set. -skiptest do not run test, only build.
+Default: off. -skipunittest do not run unit tests.
 Default: off. -skipdir TESTDIR do not run tests in TESTDIR.
 This switch can repeated. -restrictdir TESTDIR run only tests in TESTDIR.
 This switch can repeated. -retest run only tests in directories, which had failing tests in previous run.
-Exit codes: 0 clean exit with testing 1 problem with svn update 3 problem with realclean 4 build errors 5 problem with retest option - no TEST directory with latest test results found 6 problem with retest option - no error summary exists in the last TEST directory 7 reference directory is locked 8 ctrl-C (SIGINT) and various other signals trapped 100 no svn changes since last run - clean exit without testing For more information visit: <http://cp2k.org/dev:regtesting>
+Exit codes: 0 clean exit with testing 3 problem with realclean 4 build errors 5 problem with retest option - no TEST directory with latest test results found 6 problem with retest option - no error summary exists in the last TEST directory 7 reference directory is locked 8 ctrl-C (SIGINT) and various other signals trapped For more information visit: <http://cp2k.org/dev:regtesting>

 A test results can be any of the following: